kailingding/ML_from_scratch/README.md

-# Machine Learning from scratch
+# Machine Learning From Scratch

 #### NumPy implementation of machine learning models from scratch for accessibility.
 Aim to cover from linear models to neural networks. 🚀